icpc/ccs-specs/Contest_API.md

 In such a scenario, the proxy server would timestamp the submissions and authenticate the submitting team, and then forward the submission to the upstream CCS using the `admin` role.
-The proxy would provide `team_id` and `time` attributes and the CCS should then accept and use these.
+The proxy would provide `team_id` and `time` properties and the CCS should then accept and use these.

-To allow the proxy to return a submission `id` during connectivity loss, each site could be assigned a unique prefix such that the proxy server itself can generate unique `id`s and then submit a PUT to the central CCS with the `id` attribute included.
-The central CCS should then accept and use that `id` attribute.
+To allow the proxy to return a submission `id` during connectivity loss, each site could be assigned a unique prefix such that the proxy server itself can generate unique `id`s and then submit a PUT to the central CCS with the `id` property included.
+The central CCS should then accept and use that `id` property.

 ##### Further potential extensions

-To allow for any further use cases, the specification is deliberately flexible in how the server can handle optional attributes.
+To allow for any further use cases, the specification is deliberately flexible in how the server can handle optional properties.

-* The `contest_time` attribute should normally not be specified when `time` is already specified as it can be calculated from `time` and the wallclock time is unambiguously defined without reference to contest start time.
+* The `contest_time` property should normally not be specified when `time` is already specified as it can be calculated from `time` and the wallclock time is unambiguously defined without reference to contest start time.
 However, in a case where one would want to